NdK73/HomeAutomation/README.md

 Includes sample "lib" for reading the encoder (needs cleanup... there still are traces of experiments I did to read ESP's ADC from an interrupt routine).

-The display can be managed by TFT_eSPI and works up to 27MHz -- remember to edit User_setup.h before compiling your sketch!
+The display can be managed by [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) lib and works up to 27MHz (only 10MHz when testing on breadboard) -- remember to edit User_setup.h before compiling your sketch!

 ## SW